microsoft/yardl/docs/parts/intro-core.md

 We currently support C++ and Python codegen.
 Other planned features include:

-- Reading data with a different schema version
+- Python and MATLAB support for reading data with a different schema version
-- MATLAB support
-- References between packages
-- Validating schema evolution is non-breaking
 - Constraints
 - Improvements to the language and editing experience